Coby-Sonn/KMeans-Python-C/README.md

 # K-Means Clustering Implementation in Python and C

 This repository contains an implementation of the K-Means clustering algorithm, leveraging both Python and C for optimized performance.
+This was built during university studies in a C & Python data analysis course.

 ## Overview
 - **Python Implementation**: Handles data processing and initialization using K-Means++.